Disclaimer

 Wheel of Fortune features a digital Vanna White which sounds like something out of Weird Science.

-This is the first of several Jeopardy games for the PC.
+One of many Jeopardy games for the PC.